isabella232/win32-pr.es-es/desktop-src/medfound/mft-using-hardware-drm.md

 ---
 # <a name="mft_using_hardware_drm-attribute"></a>Atributo MFT \_ USING \_ HARDWARE \_ DRM

-Especifica si EL ELEMENTO IMFTransform usa DRM de hardware.
+Especifica si EL OBJETO IMFTransform usa DRM de hardware.

 ## <a name="data-type"></a>Tipo de datos